intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 IETF LLC, it could be performed by employees of the IETF LLC, or the IETF LLC could engage with independent contractors for some or all aspects of such work.
-The exact relationship is a matter for the IETF LLC and the IETF Executive Director to determine.
+The exact relationship is a matter for the IETF LLC to determine.

 The IETF LLC is responsible for the method of and management of the engagement of the RPC.
 Therefore, the IETF LLC has authority over